-Tomoko Udo, Ph.D is an Assistant Professor at Department of Health Policy, Management, and Behavior, School of Public Health, and Department of Epidemiology and Biostatistics at University at Albany.
+Tomoko Udo, Ph.D is an Associate Professor at Department of Health Policy, Management, and Behavior, School of Public Health, and Department of Epidemiology and Biostatistics at University at Albany.
 Prior to joining UAlbany SPH, Dr. Udo was an Associate Research Scientist and Junior Faculty Scholar for Yale Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) program at Department of Psychiatry, Yale University School of Medicine.
 She also completed postdoctoral training at Center of Alcohol Studies, Rutgers University.

 - Drug user health